Leon Chatelain Jr.: Life and career

 Leon Chatelain Jr. was born March 8, 1902, in Washington, D.C.
 He attended the Washington public schools, and took night classes at George Washington University, but did not graduate.
 He worked for Municipal Architect Albert L. Harris and for Arthur B. Heaton and Philip M. Jullien before opening his own office in 1932.
 Over the next twenty years Chatelain developed a large and diverse practice centered on Washington.
 In 1956 he formed a partnership with employees Earl V. Gauger and James J. Nolan Jr. in the new firm of Chatelain, Gauger & Nolan.
 They were later joined by Edmund R. Purves as an associate.
 In 1970 the firm was reorganized as Chatelain, Samperton & Nolan with the retirement of Gauger and the addition of John S. Samperton.
 In 1973 Chatelain's son, Leon Chatelain III, joined the partnership, and in 1974 the elder Chatelain retired due to his declining health.

-Chatelain joined the American Institute of Architects in 1930 as a member of the Washington chapter.
+Chatelain joined the American Institute of Architects (AIA) in 1930 as a member of the Washington chapter.
 He served as chapter president and on several national committees.
 In 1953 he was elected a Fellow, and was elected treasurer in 1954.
 In 1956 he was elected president, succeeding George Bain Cummings.
 He was reelected in 1957.
 As president he oversaw the AIA's centennial celebrations.

 Chatelain was well known as an advocate for disabled people.
 He was a member of the President's Committee for Employment of the Handicapped and chaired the National Commission on Architectural Barriers to Rehabilitation of the Handicapped, the report of which directly led to the Architectural Barriers Act of 1968.
+He also served as president of Easterseals.
+After his death, in recognition of his work Easterseals created the Leon Chatelain Award for "outstanding leadership in advancing barrier-free environments for people with handicaps."
+Recipients of this award have included architects Edward H. Matthei (1979) and Robert C. Broshar (1983).